-- wind you with the set of the

-able for all its inhabitants and defending it against destruction.
+- עבשׁ / kabaš literally means "to set foot on".
+It could refer to the ancient oriental ritual used when someone took over a territory or a house in fief.
+The moment he first set foot on it, he took on the care and responsibility for it, but of course also the power over it.
+This power, when "setting foot on the earth", would then consist of keeping the life house of creation livable for all its inhabitants and defending it against destruction.
 Ancient oriental depictions show people defending their livestock against attacks by predators, placing their foot on the animals to be protected.
 One can interpret this as selfish, because the cow or goat is worth a lot to its owner.
 But one can also make the point that a living being is being protected in a caring way-at the risk of losing its own human life.